When Michelle's father passes away, she makes a shocking discovery that teaches her a powerful life lesson about waiting for the perfect moment ...

 I found a coat hanging on the end of the banister from the last time he’d ventured out into the garden.
 I decided to take it upstairs to his wardrobe.

 As I opened the wardrobe door, I was shocked to discover all the sweaters I’d bought him.
 Most of them still in their cellophane wrapping, nearly all of them never worn.

 I returned downstairs and went to what was known in the family as ‘Dad’s Cupboard’ and there was every bottle of whiskey I’d ever bought him.
 All unopened.

 A wave of mixed emotions swept over me.
-Sadness, anger, frustration to name but a few.
+Sadness, anger, and frustration to name but a few.